Topics on this page:

 In Indonesia a clean bathroom is a wet bathroom.
 While in some locations you may encounter traditional toilets where you need to squat, western closets are a normal sight these days, especially in hotels.

 Toilet tissue is not always part of the inventory.
 Traditionally there is a scoop and a bucket of water or a tap to fill the scoop.
 The water replaces the toilet tissue.
+Taking a bath the traditional Indonesian way is rather refreshing.
+A traditional bathroom contains a small ceramic or cement tub with water.

 If you wonder how to get inside the tub, don't.
 You're not supposed to get into the tub at all but to scoop water from it and splash it over your head and body.
 Very refreshing indeed, especially on cold mornings in cool mountain locations like Bogor, Bandung, Dieng or Malang when there is no hot water to ease the waking up process.